cpraveen/numa/barycentric.md

 w_j = (-1)^{j} \binom{N}{j}
 $$

 If the interval is $[a,b]$, we have to multiply the above $w_j$ by $2^N (b-a)^{-N}$, but this factor can also be dropped since it is common to numerator and denominator.
 The weights $w_j$ change by exponentially large factors, of order approximately $2^N$.
 This leads to ill-conditioning and Runge phenomenon.
-This is not a consequence of the barycentric foruma, but is intrinsic to interpolation using equispaced data.
+This is not a consequence of the barycentric formula, but is intrinsic to interpolation using equispaced data.

 ### Chebyshev points of first kind